Wheatley Vodka Clash: 1979–1990

 The race consisted of a single twenty-lap (50-mile) green flag sprint with no pit stops required.
 Caution flag laps would not count.
 A development series race, the Automobile Racing Club of America series, usually was featured as part of the event.

 1991–1997

 The race was broken into two ten-lap, green flag segments.
 The field was then inverted for the second ten-lap segment.
 Prize money was awarded for both segments for all positions.
 The race was broken up into two segments mainly because it had been lacking competitiveness since restrictor plates were introduced in 1988.
 The inversion rule added some needed excitement to the event, but its popularity continued to wane.
-Again, the Clash was the support race for paying fans, as the ARCA 200 was usually held after the Clash.

 1998–2000

 The event was renamed the Bud Shootout, and consisted of two 25-lap (62.5-mile) races, the Bud Shootout Qualifier at 11 am, and the Bud Shootout itself at 12 pm.
 One two-tire pit stop was required for each race.
 The winner of the qualifier advanced to the main event.